Going to AWS re:Invent 2024?

 Now you are good to go, and you can use Infracost to break down any charges you will have.

-Of course, this really helps engineers, but there are also other people involved when making a decision when it comes to costs, so we will see how we can have an overview about this soon.
+Of course, this really helps engineers, but there are also other people involved when making a decision when it comes to costs, so we will see how we can have an overview of this later in the article.

 data "aws_ami" "ubuntu" {